Tag Archive: healthism

 On healthism, the social determinants of health, conformity, & embracing the abnormal: (2) Economics & the socio-political

-Blog topics and their connectionsSocial determinants of health (often abbreviated SDOH) refers to unequally distributed social and economic conditions that correlate with unequal and inequitable distributions of health and disease.
+Social determinants of health (often abbreviated SDOH) refers to unequally distributed social and economic conditions that correlate with unequal and inequitable distributions of health and disease.
 Presumably there is a causal relationship between the two, not merely a correlation.
 Definitively identifying the causal mechanisms, however, is difficult.
-A great many things influence our health, including things we’re not even aware of yet, and it’s difficult to isolate and scientifically study the ones we can identify.
+A great many things influence our health (including things we’re not even aware of yet), and it can be difficult to isolate and scientifically study some of the ones we strongly suspect, like poverty, isolation, or a sense of being socially inferior.

 Share